Answers to common questions

 Can my organization submit multiple requests to multiple funding sources in one year?

-Generally speaking, each of the funds listed in the CICF Grantseeker’s Guidebook will consider and support one request per year.
+Generally speaking, each of the funds listed in the CICF Grant Seeker’s Guidebook will consider and support one request per year.
 However, you may apply to multiple funds in an application cycle.
-We recommend that you contact the CICF Community Investment team before submitting an application to advise you on the best approach, timing and possible funding matches.
-Please contact Julie Wright at email@example.com or 317-634-2423 for more help.
+We strongly encourage that you contact the CICF community investment team before submitting any funding request.
+We will advise you on the best approach, timing and possible funding opportunities.

 If our organization is declined funding, can we reapply?